Alex Stonehill, Co-Founder & Editor

 Alex is a visual journalist whose work has been published by PBS, The Seattle Times, FRONTLINE/World and the Seattle Weekly.
+He directed the award-winning documentary BARZAN, which currently on the film festival circuit.
 He won the 2011 Northwest Excellence in Journalism Award for Online Video for his short documentary Never Going Home.
 Alex teaches journalism in the University of Washington’s Department of Communication and is a Storyteller in Residence for the Master of Communication in Digital Media program.
 Want to pitch a story to the Globalist?
 Write to Alex!

 [email protected] | 810.341.3902

 Sara is a photojournalist, filmmaker and editor for The Seattle Globalist.
 She loves creating media on LGBTQ, gender and social justice issues.
 She has worked for several daily midwest newspapers including The Flint Journal and The Columbia Missourian before moving to Seattle and is a graduate of the Journalism School at the University of Missouri.
 The best part of her job is training the next generation of journalists through our Globalist Youth programs.
 Want more info on the Globalist Youth programs?
 Write to Sara!

 [email protected] | 206.403.3931